chbrown/scripts/README.md

     cat ANEW2010All.txt | pcol -s \\t

-# plprint

-Convert a file in Apple's "property list format" into XML (whether binary or already XML), then pretty print with `ppxml`.
-Can be supplied as a single argument, or on `/dev/stdin`.

-    plprint Config.plist

 # pdfcat

 Simple wrapper around Ghostscript (the `gs` binary) to read in one or more PDFs and output a PDF with the same name as the first argument, but with a `.gs.pdf` extension instead of `.pdf`.